September 2005 Archives

 Disaster Preparedness - Can We?

 The head of the Katrina disaster and FEMA was sent packing back to the capital yesterday when the administration acknowledged that perhaps he wasn't doing such a "heckuva job" after all.
-The realization seemed to come with the same alacrity as the Undersecretary for Emergency Preparedness and Response came to grips with the strife of the stranded survivors.
+The realization seemed to come with the same alacrity as the Undersecretary for Emergency Preparedness and Response Michael Brown came to grips with the strife of the stranded survivors.
 Despite the righteous indignation about the resumes and unpreparedness of the top FEMA officials, the level of indignation is somewhat curious.

 These are the same FEMA people who have responded to disasters since 2003.
 Brown reported in a speech this year that in 2004, "FEMA responded to 65 major disasters and seven emergencies in 46 states and/or U.S. territories".
 He also led FEMA through multiple disasters in 2003.
 The loudest complaints before Katrina were about how FEMA gave out too much money in Florida to undeserving homeowners who weren't effected at all by a hurricane.